-Many people who suffer with facial veins find that they have a huge implication on their confidence and self-esteem and that’s why many are choosing to have them removed.
+Many people who suffer with facial veins find that they have a huge implication on their confidence and self-esteem.
 Because the NHS does not treat them it’s important to do your research on where to get them treated.

-There are several procedures to treat facial thread veins and the right option is selected based on the intensity, size, colour and location of the vein(s).
+There are several procedures to treat facial thread veins.
+The right option is selected based on the intensity, size, colour and location of the vein(s).

-Intense Pulsed Light (IPL) works very well in treating any diffused redness and is also beneficial if you suffer with Rosacea.
+Intense Pulsed Light (IPL) works very well in treating any diffused redness additionally it is also beneficial if you suffer with Rosacea.

 For the more defined red veins that develop on the cheeks and chin area, Electro Surgery is a good choice.
 This method uses a current to heat and cauterise the vessel.
 The blood then clots, before it is broken down and reabsorbed by the body, leaving the skin to heal and the dead skin cells to flake away.